Lighting Tips and Techniques

 TIP: Whenever possible use dark green or black cable lights.
 They are not seen in the dark as much as white or clear cable.

 TIP: Spend time working out your lighting to make the best impact.
 This is crucially important.
 The dressing of the lights nearly always takes longer than the building of the framework.
-Aim for 8 to 10cm spacing at least.
-In this instance we refer to the spacing as being the distance between light strings when dressed on the sculpture.
+Aim for 8 to 10cm string spacing.
+In this instance we refer to the spacing as being the distance between light strings when dressed on the sculpture (see block and zig zag illustration above.
 This spacing will give you an acceptable coverage for larger infill areas.
 If using more spaced out LED strings as mentioned above use a tighter spacing.
 Having your lights fitted as neatly as possible will make for a much better display.

 Tip: Define areas of your sculpture with different colour lights.
 Having all the lights in one colour works fine for things like arches or the Polar Bear however for sculptures such as the open top car or similar it is better to define areas in different colours.